UWQuickstep/Grail/README.md

 GRAIL
 ============================
-GRAIL is an approcah to run a common class of iterative graph analytics on top of existing relational database engines.
+GRAIL is an approach to run a common class of iterative graph analytics on top of existing relational database engines.
 So, you do not need a specialized graph engine!
 The original paper is at: http://pages.cs.wisc.edu/~jignesh/publ/Grail.pdf.